 If NaNoWriMo Was a Fitness Challenge

 Writing a novel is arguably one of the most gruelling of endurance sports.
-We write and write and write, only to scrap what we wrote and write it again (and sometimes again!) to make sure that the message is accurate to our vision, the characters live up to their challenges, the story engages the reader, and more.
+We write and write and write, only to scrap what we wrote and write it, again and again.
+We want to ensure that the message is accurate to our vision, the characters live up to their challenges, the story engages the reader, and so much more.

-- Vary my workouts.
 It can exhaust the muscles to work out heavily every single day.
-I usually do about 3-4 heavy days (1+ hours of training, or in this case, writing), 1-2 lighter days (30 minutes to 1 hour), and 1 day of complete rest (more on this later).
+I usually do about 3-4 heavy days (1+ hours of training, or in this case, writing), 1-2 lighter days (30 minutes to 1 hour), and 1 day of complete rest.

-- Rest.
 Because November is so short, it may not be possible to rest completely for a whole day, but it can help to give yourself the occasional day where you allow yourself to rest your mind and forgive yourself for not performing at the top of your game.
-But this doesn’t mean that you should turn on Netflix and simply give up; one of the keys to taking a “rest day” is that you still do something (I’ll break this down for you in my next post).

 Note: All purchase links in this post are affiliate links through BookShop.org, and Novlr may earn a small commission – every purchase supports independent bookstores.